kaushalshah178/Medical-imaging-system-datalogger-real-time-data-processing-and-analysis-using-spark-kafka/README.md

 # 1. Overview
 ## Usecase
-- Analyzing temperature from IoT sensors in real-time humidity from data loggers in real time
+- Analyzing humidity from data loggers in real time to prevent major damage to critical medical imaging devices.(MRI, CT-SCAN, PETCT, SPECT)

 ## Project scenario
-- Multiple temperature sensors are deployed in multiple district
+- Multiple dataloggers(hymidity sensors) are deployed in multiple medical imaging centers and hospitals
-- Each sensor regularly sends temperature data to a Kafka server in HortonWorks
+- Each data logger regularly sends humidity data to a Kafka server in HortonWorks
 - Kafka client retrieves the streaming data every 3 seconds
 - PySpark processes and analyzes them in real-time by using Spark Streaming, and show the results